+Field Queryable Identifier List Y

 Field Queryable

-Identifier List Y

 Name(s) Y

 Date / Time of Birth Y

 Gender Y

 Address(es) Y

 Telecommunications Address(es) N

 Language(s) of communication N

 Marital Status N

-Non-Medical Identifiers N
+Non-Medical Identifiers Ν

 Death Date/Time N

 Mother's Maiden Name N

 Patient Home Telephone N

-Patient Multiple Birth Indicator N
+Patient Multiple Birth Indicator Ν

 Patient Birth Order N

 Last Update Date/Time, Last Update Facility N

-3.2.2 Encounter Documentation
+2.2.2 Encounter Documentation

 Encounter documentation has three levels of detail in information models relevant to data access.
 The first level is directly relevant to query, and describes the metadata used to describe the documentation associated with an episode of care or encounter.
+This is called as Document Sharing Metadata and is defined in ITI TF-3: 4.
+The second one is called Clinical Documents

-The second describes the general organizing structure of encounter documentation.
+415 Sharing Metadata and is defined in ITI TF-3: 4.
+The second one is called Clinical Documents which provide the general organizing structure of encounter documentation.
 The third level is essentially identical to the detailed clinical data level and will be described in that section.

-3.2.2.1 Encounter Documentation Metadata
+2.2.2.1 Document Sharing Metadata

-The encounter documentation metadata was first developed for the Cross Enterprise Document Sharing (XDS) profile, but has subsequently been used to support Point to Point communications of encounter documentation via both reliable messaging (XDR), and media or e-mail exchange (XDM).
+The Document Sharing Metadata was first developed for the Cross Enterprise Document Sharing (XDS) Profile, but has subsequently been used to support Point to Point communications of encounter documentation via both reliable messaging (XDR), and media or e-mail exchange2 (XDM).
 The same metadata is also used to federate queries in XCA.
 From an exchange perspective, the XDR, XDM, XDS and XCA content exchanged uses nearly identical metadata.

 There are a few cases where extra metadata elements were added to support the needs of a specific use case (e.g., routing media over e-mail, or discriminating between federation sources).
+XCA and XDS provide nearly the same query and retrieve capabilities, and from a receiver perspective, it is hard to tell whether the responder to a query or a retrieve is an XDS Registry, or a federated gateway.

-&lt;sup>2 The Direct specifications developed by the US Office of the National Coordinator supports the use of both XDR and XDM profiles.
+2 The Direct specifications developed by the US Office of the National Coordinator supports the use of both XDR and XDM profiles.
 Email is the principle transport for health information exchange in the Direct specifications.